The Dangers of Stagnant Water

 Why does stagnant water smell bad?

 Standing water often smells unpleasant.
 Sewage smells bad due to human waste products and food waste sent down kitchen drains.
 Bacteria also breaks down plant or animal matter, producing hydrogen sulfide which smells like rotten eggs.

 Do mosquitoes breed in stagnant water?

 Yes.
 Standing water is the perfect environment for breeding and for the larvae to grow.
-Larvae need non moving water rich with microorganisms to eat.
+Larvae need non-moving water rich with microorganisms to eat.
 Standing water provides a variety of bacteria and parasites perfect for feeding.
-Mosquitoes become a health risk as they can carry with them and transfer disease and bacteria.
+Mosquitoes become a health risk as they can carry bacteria or diseases like malaria, West Nile virus, and Zika fever.